fledge-iot/fledge/docs/storage.rst

 Storage Management
 ==================

 Fledge manages the amount of storage used by means of purge processes that run periodically to remove older data and thus limit the growth of storage use.
-Thre purging operations are implemented as Fledge tasks that can be scheduled to run periodically.
+The purging operations are implemented as Fledge tasks that can be scheduled to run periodically.
 There are two distinct tasks that are run

   - **purge**: This task is responsible for limiting the readings that are maintained within the Fledge buffer.